HL7/davinci-pdex-formulary/input/pagecontent/use_cases_and_overview.md

 <a name="cost-sharing-relationship"></a>
 #### Cost Sharing Relationship
 Cost sharing information such as copay amounts and coinsurance rates are determined by a payer in the insurance plan.
-The amount of copay and percentage of coinsurance is a function of the pharmacy network type (e.g. in network mail order) and the drug tier (e.g. preferred generic).
+The amount of copay and percentage of coinsurance is a function of the pharmacy benefit type (e.g. in network mail order) and the drug tier (e.g. preferred generic).
 These specific costs are defined in the [PayerInsurancePlan](StructureDefinition-usdf-PayerInsurancePlan.html) .
-The pharmacy network types and drug tiers, without the cost information, may optionally be included in the [Formulary](StructureDefinition-usdf-Formulary.html) as a convenience for client applications to quickly identify the pharmacy network types and drug tiers contained on the formulary without having to retrieve the [PayerInsurancePlan](StructureDefinition-usdf-PayerInsurancePlan.html).
+The pharmacy benefit types and drug tiers, without the cost information, may optionally be included in the [Formulary](StructureDefinition-usdf-Formulary.html) as a convenience for client applications to quickly identify the pharmacy benefit types and drug tiers contained on the formulary without having to retrieve the [PayerInsurancePlan](StructureDefinition-usdf-PayerInsurancePlan.html).

 <img style="width: 100%; height: auto;" src="DaVinci_Formulary_CostSharing.png" />

-The costs for a particular drug in a plan will be determined by the pharmacy network types and drug tier as indicated in the properties of the [FormularyItem](StructureDefinition-usdf-FormularyItem.html).
-These properties are used to link the [PayerInsurancePlan](StructureDefinition-usdf-PayerInsurancePlan.html) specificCost properties (Pharmacy Network Type - `InsurancePlan.plan.specificCost.category` and Drug Tier - `InsurancePlan.plan.specificCost.benefit.type`) to identify the costs for the drug under the plan.
+The costs for a particular drug in a plan will be determined by the pharmacy benefit types and drug tier as indicated in the properties of the [FormularyItem](StructureDefinition-usdf-FormularyItem.html).
+These properties are used to link the [PayerInsurancePlan](StructureDefinition-usdf-PayerInsurancePlan.html) specificCost properties (Pharmacy Benefit Type - `InsurancePlan.plan.specificCost.category` and Drug Tier - `InsurancePlan.plan.specificCost.benefit.type`) to identify the costs for the drug under the plan.

 <a name="searching-formulary-drugs"></a>